OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

 # ffmpeg: enable jpegxs codec

+## Notice
+FFmpeg is an open source project licensed under LGPL and GPL.
+See https://www.ffmpeg.org/legal.html.
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.

 This section explains how libSvtJpegxs can be added to FFMPEG as an external codec for use in WSL2 / MSYS2 development environments.